 The Cave People of Laugarvatnshellir

-Near the village of Laugarvatn lies Laugarvatnshellir, a cave complex with a remarkable story.
+Near the village of Laugarvatn lies Laugarvatnshellir, a cave complex with an unusual history.
 In the early 20th century, families lived here, carving homes directly into the rock.

 Today visitors can join short guided tours that share the fascinating story of Iceland’s “cave people” and life in rural Iceland before modern comforts.